 A contract-like agreement between a publisher, a consumer, and a verifier, specifying what assets are to be delivered (from publisher to consumer), the conditions that must be met, and the rewards for fulfilling the conditions.

-We published an Ocean Protocol blog post that explains SEAs in more detail.
+We published a blog post that explains SEAs in more detail:

 - See the page about Ocean’s Software Components.